XinyuJiaJoseph/XinyuJiaJoseph.github.io/content/authors/admin/_index.md

     url: https://www.sheffield.ac.uk/is

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interest is in investing the academic information seeking behavior transitions of international students when they study abroad.
+I am also interested in broad information behavior research.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Information Seeking Behavior
-  - Computational Linguistics
+  - Behavior Transitions
   - Information Retrieval

 # Education to show in About widget